 Around 1980, large anti-nuclear and pacifist protest movements gave rise to the '''Greens'''.
+Some of the figures of 1968 - among them Rudi Dutschke - were among the founding members of teh Greens, but it would be wrong to simply call them the "parliamentary arm" of the 1968 movement.
 Many groups from far left to far right were involved during the formation, but the party's eventual program was for more social equality, democracy, feminism and individualism and against nuclear energy and NATO.

 Other groups left the party, which then developed two wings: Fundis saw their party as a shining beacon people would eventually follow, while Realos wanted to reach actual change in government by compromise.
 Hardline Fundis eventually left, but a strong left wing remained.
 Greens were elected into state and federal parliaments, but badly overplayed their hands both after Chernobyl and after reunification, scaring away voters.